jamborghini/securizer/README.md

 ### Issues

-Is this project is still under development and not stable, you may enconter with errors or bugs.
-If you experience any bug, issue, or error please feel free to notify me by creating new issue.
+This project is still under development and not stable, you may encounter errors or bugs.
+If you experience any bug, issue, or error please feel free to notify me by opening new issue.

 ### Todos

  - Fix no file preservation when changing sections.
  - Prevent upload of unsupported file types.
+ - Checking if SSH Public Keys are generated in accordance with Securizer standards.

 ----
 ## License